 Day 1: Evening

 The University of Texas at Austin started with a single Victorian Gothic-style building in 1883.
 Today, it's one of the country's largest public universities, with more than 52,000 students regularly navigating its 430-acre campus.
 Walking tours take visitors past graceful live oaks and limestone buildings with red tile roofs.
-Following a 23-year closure, the observation deck of the school's landmark tower also is accessible via guided tour.
+Following a 23-year closure, the observation deck of the school's landmark tower also is accessible via guided tour and can give you a birds-eye view of the city to help decide what to do on your trip.

 Several museums foster the analytical ideals of the university.
 Exhibits at the Texas Memorial Museum focus on biology, geology and paleontology and include mounted wildlife specimens, a 925-carat blue topaz crystal and the bones of a 30-foot-long prehistoric seagoing lizard.